Taking a walk on the beach is a great opportunity to get some exercise.

 Sadly, people are not all that responsible these days and glass and other sharp objects including needles and sharp stones can be hidden under the soft sand surfaces.

-If that isn’t enough there can sometimes be stinging creatures in the sand or crabs or other crustaceans that can bite.
+If that isn’t enough there can sometimes be stinging creatures in the sand or crabs or other crustaceans that can bite or have spines.

 Whilst that is pretty scary, you should also be aware that there are many beaches where hookworms are present.
 These nasty critters burrow into your skin and attempt to make their way into your intestines.
 As one unlucky couple found out these can cause serious problems.